Founder & Managing Director of Shahnaz Herbals - Shahnaz Husain Success story

 Ten years later at the age of 27, she had to move as her husband was got posted in Tehran as head of Foreign Trade with the STC.
 Now she needed money for higher education, but because she couldn’t speak Persian, finding a job turned out to be very difficult.

 After immense efforts, she finally got the opportunity to work as a Beauty Editor of Iran Tribune.
-She wrote on literally every topic one could think of, and gave 10,000 words a week, when the target was only 500 words.
+She wrote on literally every topic one could think of and gave 10,000 words a week when the target was only 500 words.

 Gradually, her confidence began to rise, and so did her income.
-Later, because her handwriting was difficult to read, she was asked to type the whole thing, and being new to typing, she hurt her fingers.
+Later, because her handwriting was difficult to read, she was asked to type the whole thing and being new to typing, she hurt her fingers.
 But her determination to earn her way to higher education kept her going on.

 During her stay there, while she dealt with skin disorders, she noticed that most of these problems were mainly due to the inclusion of synthetic cosmetics.
 That is when it clicked to her that, why shouldn’t she take up the task and fix it by producing the same from herbs.

-At that point, she had two options; either start with a private clinic for human cosmetic cures, or simply enter the market with better cosmetic products.
+At that point, she had two options; either start with a private clinic for human cosmetic cures or simply enter the market with better cosmetic products.
 She ended up choosing to start a herbal clinic, with a thought that, certainly it would bring in lesser money, but would definitely gain her a sense of satisfaction.

 Hence, after 2 years of specialization in cosmetology and trichology, she decided to come back to her homeland.

-And by introducing a totally new concept of “care and cure”, along with formulation of her own Ayurvedic products, she began with Shahnaz Herbals Inc.
+And by introducing a totally new concept of “care and cure”, along with the formulation of her own Ayurvedic products, she began with Shahnaz Herbals Inc.

 The Story Of Accidental Entrepreneurship!

 Going against the wind not only did Shahnaz enter the cosmetics industry, but she did so without doing any marketing.
 All she did was hung a banner outside her clinic, which had her qualifications and services offered mentioned.
-In a matter of few days, she was booked for the next 6 months and this word-of-mouth was enough for her to get the banner removed for ever.
+In a matter of a few days, she was booked for the next 6 months and this word-of-mouth was enough for her to get the banner removed forever.
 This also turned out to be a boon than a curse, coz her no-advertisement policy gained her so much popularity that it proved the very fact that, it is the product and service of a company that matters.
 And since then there has been no looking back for her!

-Since 1980 to 1982 was the time when Shahnaz’s popularity scaled to global level and some of her achievements of that time included: –
+Since 1980 to 1982 was the time when Shahnaz’s popularity scaled to a global level and some of her achievements of that time included: –

 - Represent India at the CIDESCO World Beauty Congress in New York in 1980